 Introduction

-Despite the general consensus within the scientific community

-that publicly sharing research data promotes transparency and study replicability, researchers continue to withhold publishing data that underlies their scientific discoveries [1–2].
+Replicability of research studies is a fundamental part of the scientific process.

+Recently, various studies have highlighted the lack of replicability and reproducibility of research in certain scientific domains, such as computer science [refs].
+Replicability, repeatability, and reproducibility are related concepts, but have each their own specific definition.
+Replicability is..... <etc>.
+The concept of Open Science has emerged to address limited replicability of scientific studies, through guidelines and infrastructure for sharing of data, software, source code, and workflows.
+Previously, replicability studies have been conducted in computer science <refs> psychology [4], ecology and evolution [5–7]; however, to our knowledge, replicability studies have not been conducted for infectious disease modeling research.
+The FAIR principles have emerged as a guide towards re-usable digital objects.

+<remove>

+t.
 Even when the raw data and code used to produce the study results are present, the quality of data documentation often impedes future replication and reproduction attempts.
 To optimize the accessibility of data, the Findable, Accessible, Interoperable, and Reusable principles were created to guide researchers in data management and publishing [3].
-Previously, replicability studies have focused on psychological science [4] and ecology and evolution reports [5–7]; however, to our knowledge, replicability studies have not been conducted on infectious disease modeling research.
 In this study, we will use the FAIR principles as a guide to evaluate the replicability of publications written by Models of Infectious Disease Agent Study (MIDAS) members.

+<remove>

-The purpose of this pilot study is to assess whether evaluating the replicability of studies conducted by MIDAS members is feasible.
+The purpose of this pilot study is to assess whether evaluating the replicability of studies conducted by MIDAS members is feasible and to determine the design of a full-scale replicability study.
 The specific feasibility objectives of this study are to determine if: 1) a study can be categorized as replicable given the published information, and 2) Occam software can be utilized to replicate study results when raw code and data are available.
-We will determine that it is feasible to carry on the main study if the surveyed MIDAS publications can meet these objectives.
+We will determine that it is feasible to carry on the full-scale study if the surveyed MIDAS publications meet these objectives.

 Study Objectives